-Operating Responsible Supply Chains
+Operating Responsible Supply Chains Supplier Code of Conduct

-Supply chains supporting the global food system must be sustainable-balancing the needs of today with the needs of future generations.
+Supply chains supporting the global food system must be sustainable - balancing the needs of today with the needs of future generations.
 We can achieve Cargill's purpose only by working closely with our Suppliers.
-Our Supplier Code of Conduct explains how we expect farmers, producers, manufacturers, and others to work with us to fulfill that purpose-ethically and in compliance with applicable laws.
+Our Supplier Code of Conduct explains how we expect farmers, producers, manufacturers, and others to work with us to fulfill that purpose ethically and in compliance with applicable laws.

-Our Supplier Code of Conduct extends our seven Guiding Principles into the supply chain, and is translated into nearly thirty languages.
-We believe this joint commitment to ethical conduct and integrity is a strong foundation for trusted business relationships that create share
+Our Supplier Code of Conduct extends our seven Guiding Principles into the supply chain and is translated into nearly thirty languages.
+We believe this joint commitment to ethical conduct and integrity is a strong foundation for trusted business relationships that create shared value.